alopezlago/QuizBowlDiscordScoreTracker/README.md

 - When someone buzzes in, give them a score (-5, 0, 10, 15, 20).
 If the person gets the question wrong, the next person in the queue will be prompted.
   - If no one got the question correct, type in !next
   - If the current question is in a bad state and you need to clear all answers and the queue, type in !clear
+  - If you are playing with bonuses, score them with splits (like 10/0/10) or binary (101).
 - You can type !score to get the current scores
 - If the reader needs to undo their last scoring action, use !undo
 - If you want to change readers, use !setnewreader @NewReadersMention